Jesse2131/CS160-Project-Team4/README.md

 *Real-world applications reflect this same structure.*
 For testing, you can log in from different browsers at the same time or use incognito browsers.

+1. Customer/Driver accounts don't exist yet, should create them
+2. We have 2 default restaurant accounts with emails rest@gmail.com and rest2@gmail.com.
+Passwords are both 123456.
+Feel free to create more restaurants as well.

 ## The Team
 1. Bryan Christiano
 2. Jesse Dong